Skip to main content

 Professional Cloud Network Engineer

 It was difficult, but I passed.
-I think I scored around 70-80%.
+I probably scored around 70-80%.

-I had about 10 minutes for review, so time was tight.
-There were 50 questions.
+I had about 10 minutes for review.
+Not enough time.
+50 questions.

-There were some questions I had no idea how to answer.
+There were some questions I didn't understand at all.

-• I don't recall any questions about NGFW (Next-Generation Firewall).
+• I don't recall any questions related to NGFW.

-• There were about three questions on hub-and-spoke models that were impossible to solve without prior knowledge.
+• There were about 3 hub-and-spoke questions that were impossible to solve without knowing the premise.

-• There were about two questions on the restricted VIP, which I didn't know because they weren't in the practice material.
+• There were about two questions on the restricted VIP, which I didn't know because they weren't in past practice questions β†’ https://cloud.google.com/vpc-service-controls/docs/restricted-vip-services

-Although I don't remember the specifics, the overall impression was that many questions required visualizing more complex configurations than those in the practice exams.
-It felt like the exam was designed to test applied problem-solving skills, assuming a solid foundation of basic knowledge.
+I don't remember the specific items, but overall, compared to the practice exam, there were many questions that required imagining more complex configurations to solve.
+It felt like the test writers intended to test applied problem-solving skills, assuming a solid foundation of basic knowledge.

-I don't recall seeing any questions directly from the official practice exam.
+I didn't feel any questions were directly from the practice exam.

 • Questions about Cloud NAT.

-• About two questions on IP range calculations (my calculations matched the options exactly).
+• About two questions on IP range calculation (my IP calculations matched the options exactly).

 Retake Scheduled